Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the -harmonizing metrics and the associated minimal foliations

 {(3)} each slice $\kappa_{\hat\g}(t \times D^n)$, where $t \in I$, is transversal to the $\hat v$-flow, and

 {(4)} $\kappa_{\hat\g}$ is an orientation-preserving diffeomorphism with respect to the orientation of $U_{\hat\g}$, induced by the preferred orientation of $\hat X$.

 This choice of the tube $U_{\hat\g}$ satisfies all the properties, listed in Definition \ref{Calabi_tube}, second bullet.
-So $U_{\hat\g}$ is a $v$-invariant Calabi's tube, which contains $\g$.
+So $U_{\hat\g}$ is a $v$-invariant Calabi tube, which contains $\g$.
 By Lemma \ref{invariant_versa_balanced}, there is a reparametrization of $U_{\hat\g}$ so that $U_{\hat\g}$ becomes balanced.

-By the compactness of $X$, it admits a finite subcover by $v$-invariant balanced Calabi's tubes $\{U_{\hat\g}\}_{\hat\g}$.
-So $v$ is an invariant balanced Calabi's field.
+By the compactness of $X$, it admits a finite subcover by $v$-invariant balanced Calabi tubes $\{U_{\hat\g}\}_{\hat\g}$.
+So $v$ is an invariant balanced Calabi field.